 Our village shop in Georgeham, is well stocked with a selection of excellent goods including fair trade and local produce.
 It also stocks newspapers and magazines, local information, tide timetables, fresh bread, fruit and vegetables as well as all the usual post office facilites.

 There are lots of great places in the area to eat out ranging from a Devon cream tea overlooking Croyde bay at the National Trust’s Sandliegh Tea Rooms to the many regionally acclaimed restaurants in the area.
-Following is a small selection on offer; Damien Hirst’s The Quay in Ilfracombe, Kentisbury Grange with renowned chef Michael Caines, The Mason’s Arms in Knowstone (Michelin Star), our fantastic French Bistro du Coin in Braunton, artisan pizzas by Stoned either in Braunton or mobile in Croyde during the summer, or the Boathouse in Instow.
+Following is a small selection on offer; The Antidote in Ilfracombe, Kentisbury Grange with renowned chef Michael Caines, The Mason’s Arms in Knowstone (Michelin Star), our fantastic French Bistro du Coin in Braunton, artisan pizzas by Stoned either in Braunton or mobile in Croyde during the summer, or the Boathouse in Instow.

 We have lots of recommendations depending on what you are looking for just ask us when you get here.
 But here are just a few that you might want to book before you get here to avoid disappointment.